ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 parameter is performed by the JWP application.
 Use of this Header Parameter is OPTIONAL.

+When `typ` is used for a JSON-formatted Header, its value is a string containing a media type.

-For COSE-formatted Headers, `typ` MAY instead be an integer value that corresponds to the IANA "CoAP Content-Formats" registry [@IANA.CoAP.Formats], which describes the corresponding media type, as described in [@!RFC9596, section 2].
+When `typ` is used for a CBOR-formatted Header, its value MAY also be an integer from the IANA "CoAP Content-Formats" registry [@IANA.CoAP.Formats].
+The integer value identifies the corresponding media type, as described in [@!RFC9596, section 2].

 Per [@!RFC2045, section 5.1], all media type values, subtype values, and parameter names are case insensitive.
 However, parameter values are